Create an External access token

 - Which permissions are granted

-Step 3: Configure access permissions
+Step 3: Configure access restrictions

 - Plugin access: Limit access to only the plugins the integration needs